tassiaaccioly/tassiaaccioly/README.md

 Hi!
 My name is Tassia and for a long time I've wanted to start programming.
 This quarantine I had an opportunity to focus on it and change my life completely!

-I've always been a person that if I didn't know how to make something :mag: I'd find out how to do it, so programming has been a perfect fit for me.
+I've always been a person that if I didn't know how to make something 🔎 I'd find out how to do it, so programming has been a perfect fit for me.

-:mortar_board:   I have a bachelor's degree on Movies and Audiovisual Studies   :movie_camera:   and previously was working as an assistant director, so naturally when I came to programming I wanted to be on the more narrative side of things, so my focus is to learn game development languages   :video_game:   in the future and enter the games and interactive media industry.
+🎓 I have a bachelor's degree on Movies and Audiovisual Studies 🎥 and previously was working as an assistant director, so naturally when I came to programming I wanted to be on the more narrative side of things, so my focus is to learn 🎮 game development languages in the future and enter the games and interactive media industry.

- :book:   I just graduated Ironhack's Web Dev Bootcamp and I'm hoping to enter the market in this new year of 2021 as a web dev!
+ 🎖️ I just graduated Ironhack's Web Dev Bootcamp and I'm hoping to enter the market in this new year of 2021 as a web dev!

 I like movies, games, books, all things narrative and also love to create!

-#### **If you want to see some highlights of my production so far, check:**
+### **If you want to see some highlights of my production so far, check:**

 - [IronNotes](https://github.com/tassiaaccioly/ironnotes-client)
 - [Die Verted - Game](https://tassiaaccioly.github.io/die-verted/) - Version 1.0-alpha